fancyshon/Boom-Boom-Man/README.md

 # Boom-Boom-Man
 This is my first simple java project.

-This project is a PVP game for 2 players.
+This project is a PVP game for 2 players.You have to use your bomb to defeat you opponent.

 # How to play